Is Cancer a Genetic Condition?

 The simple answer is yes, cancer is a genetic condition.
 Cancer is caused by changes or mutations to genes that control how a cell function, grows, and divides.
 When a mutation in a gene triggers uncontrolled cell growth, this leads to the development of tumors and cancer.

 However, in reality, cancer is a complex disease with many different forms and variations of the disease.
-Research into the disease is developing, changing, and broadening all of the time.
-And as the leading cause of death in many developed countries, this research must continue.
+Research into the disease is developing, changing, and widening all of the time.
+And as the leading cause of death in many developed countries, this research must continue so that we can better understand the causes of cancer and how to prevent it.

 Widely believed to have been solely a metabolic disorder until 1971 and the discovery of oncogenes, genes believed to be responsible for causing cancer, our understanding of cancer as a genetic condition is changing all the time.
 There are currently over 1000 identified cancer-related genes.
 However, continued research suggests that cancer may be even more complex than previously thought, and both a genetic and metabolic disorder.